Consensys/doc.rollups/docs/Reference/Configuration-File.md

 #### `completeds_length`

 Number of historical batches kept in memory.
-Defaults to `100`.
+The default is `100`.

 #### `dynamic_batch_interval_ms`